shihaamabr/bml-tg-notify/README.md

 ## Is it safe?
 - Probably, I will NOT take resposibilty to whatever you do with this script, Understand how this works before proceeding.
 Your BML Username and Password will be saved in PLAIN TEXT!
-Anyone who has access (or gains access) to your server or computer can read .env file and optain your BML login credentials!
+Anyone who has access (or gains access) to your server or computer can read .env file and obtain your BML login credentials!

 ## Limitations
 - At the moment this script can only check 1 account from personal profile.